Kavinesh-R/Terraform-Basics/EC2-instance-creation/README.md

 2. Set up your AWS credentials using the AWS CLI.

-3. Navigate to the directory where you saved the Terraform configuration file (main.tf).
+3. Navigate to the directory where you saved the Terraform configuration file (ec2 Creation.tf).

 4. Initialize Terraform by running the following command: